Nikait/Quiescis/README.md

     - Server Questions cross platform you can run it on linux distributions and windows

+### Config settings
+   - PORT - port of ip (default 4001)
+   - IP    - white ip of server (default 127.0.0.1)
+   - chrome_stealer - 1 (on), also connect sqlite3.h and sqlite3.cpp files to your project in Visual Studio
+   - autorun - 1 (on), add rat to startup
+   - autorun_name - file name at startup (default: "explorer.exe")

 ### <b>Linux distributions</b>:<br/>
    - cd server/server